 Modus Vivendi with Czechoslovakia (1928)

-This agreement, made ten years after Czechoslovakia was founded, was a diplomatic note needing no approval by the new country's democratic parliament.
+This agreement was made ten years after the collapse of the Austro-Hungarian empire at the end of WWI led to the creation of Czechoslovakia.
+It was a diplomatic note needing no approval by the new country's democratic parliament.
 The Vatican was obliged to give the government a veto over the appointment of bishops (Article 4) in return for state subsidies for the Church (Article 1) and an end to state administration of Church property (Article 2).

 Agreement between the Czechoslovak Republic and the Holy See